-David Karp, nationally known pianist, composer, educator, lecturer, and author, holds degrees from the Manhattan School of Music and the University of Colorado.
-Dr. Karp is Professor of Music and director of the National Piano Institute for Teachers and Young Artists at the Meadows School of the Arts.
-He teaches courses in piano performance, composition, theory and aural skills, improvisation, and class piano techniques for the college teacher.
-His former students are now professionally engaged on college campuses throughout the United States.
-He has performed, lectured, and conducted workshops and seminars at many colleges and universities from Alaska to New Hampshire and as far away as Taiwan.
+David Karp, nationally known pianist, composer, educator, lecturer and author, holds degrees from the Manhattan School of Music and the University of Colorado with additional doctoral studies at Teachers College, Columbia University.
+He has performed, lectured and conducted workshops and seminars at many colleges and universities from Alaska to New Hampshire and as far away as Taiwan.

 A prolific composer, Karp’s compositions number over several hundred and are published by Alfred Publishing Co., Carl Fischer, Inc., FJH Music, Hal Leonard, Lee Roberts Music Publications and Shawnee Press.
 These compositions are performed in competitions, recitals and a variety of music venues all over the world, often listed as required repertoire for students.
 He has received numerous commissions from music teachers’ organizations and has been nominated by the Dallas Music Teachers Association for the Texas Music Teachers Composer of the Year award.
 Karp is an ASCAP composer.

 In 1993, Dr. Karp was honored with the establishment of the David Karp Piano Festival, an annual event held at Kilgore College in Kilgore, Texas, in which students perform and are judged on Karp compositions.